Daekesh/UE4ApiUseabilityMod/README.md

 # UE4UseabilityMod
-Changes the UE4 Unreal API website so source and header files in the references are links to the latest version of these files on the Unreal Engine git repo.
+Changes the Unreal Engine API website so source and header files in the references are links to the latest version of these files on the Unreal Engine git repo.

+Want to run it directly from git, follow the instructions:

+Clone repo.

 chrome://extensions/